Modelling the influence of data structure on learning in neural networks: the hidden manifold model: Analytical Results

 But what happens if we give the student more nodes than her teacher has $K>M$?
 It is instructive to first study the overlap matrices at the end of training.
 We show two examples from an experiment with $M=2, K=6$ at $\delta=0.01$ for networks starting from different initial conditions.
 In particular, we plot the rescaled teacher-student overlap matrix $v^k R^{km}$ in Fig.~\ref{fig:eg-vs-K} (b, c).
 We rescale $R^{km}$ by the second-layer weights to account for two effects: first, the relative influence of a given node to the output of the student, which is determined by the magnitude of the corresponding second-layer weight; and second, we have a symmetry in the output of the student since for sigmoidal activation function, $v^k g(\vw^k \vx/\sqrt{N}) = -v^k g(-\vw^k \vx / \sqrt{N})$.

-It is clear from the two plots that for $K>M$, the student nodes display \emph{many-to-one} specialisation: several hidden units of the student specialise to the same hidden node of the teacher, essentially providing several estimates of the value of this teacher node.
-We found this pattern of activations consistently across all of our runs, and they motivate the following ansatz for the ODEs:
+In the two overlap plots for $K>M$ in Fig.~\ref{fig:eg-vs-K}, the student nodes display \emph{many-to-one} specialisation: several hidden units of the student specialise to the same hidden node of the teacher, essentially providing several estimates of the value of this teacher node.
+Note that each student node specialises to one and only one of the teacher nodes, rather than a combination of two or more teacher nodes.
+We found this pattern of activations consistently across all of our runs for various $K$ and $M$.
+The fact that student nodes are evenly distributed across teacher nodes is further motivated by the fact that such an arrangement minimises the generalisation error if the second-layer teacher weights $\tilde{v}^m$ have equal magnitude, and its first-layer weights $\tilde \vw^m$ have the same norm.
+We anticipate that this specialisation pattern is at least in part due to the sigmoidal form of the activation function~$g(x)$.
+We note that the same many-to-one specialisation of hidden units has been previously reported for the same two-layer networks trained on i.i.d.\ inputs~\cite{Goldt2019b}, and that a similar pattern of specialisation was observed for networks with finite input and wide hidden layer, where this type of specialisation was referred to as ``distributional dynamics''~\cite{Mei2018, Rotskoff2018, Chizat2018, Sirignano2018}.